-Now, I'm confident that despite the assumed stereotype of the sidewalk Southern college football fan, that particular disdain centered solely on the sight of "convict orange" and nothing else.
-While no words were exchanged during my time in the pit, I'd like to assume there's a certain beauty in the prejudice of sports, in that this pair of women would be shunned by the Tide collective for their team affiliation far before their perceived apparent sexual orientation (if at all).
-Is it a foolish dream to believe the acrimony of SEC fandom could re-channel deep-seeded prejudice?
+Now, I'm confident that despite the assumed stereotype of the Southern football fan, that disdain centered on the sight of orange.
+While no words were exchanged during my time in the pit, I'd like to assume there's a beauty in the prejudice of sports, in that this pair of women would be shunned by the Tide collective for their team affiliation, rather than their perceived sexual orientation.

 As he greeted me, various sets of eyes in the pit set upon us.
-These were eyes I'd conversed with about Finebaum, about season tickets, and about Brodie Croyle's wife going to my family's church (she really did), and thus eyes I'd earned affirmation and inclusion from.
+These were eyes I'd conversed with about Finebaum, about season tickets, and about Brodie Croyle's wife going to my family's church (she did), and thus eyes I'd earned affirmation from.

-With subtle dread I felt as if the zombie Tide guts I'd smeared on myself to move undetected had begun to wash off, and my true scent -- tipped by Hugh's team-neutral outfit and gender-neutral laptop bag -- began to waft through the crowd.
+With dread, I felt as if the zombie Tide guts I'd smeared on myself had begun to wash off, and my true scent -- tipped by Hugh's team-neutral outfit and gender-neutral laptop bag -- began to waft.
 Before a camo-capped Tide zombie could pick up a whiff of my musk (smells like Honda Pilot and an Ole Miss journalism degree) and figuratively (probably figuratively) rip out my guts, I concluded the experiment.